No Doc Business Loans: The Essential Guide

 What are the disadvantages of No Doc Business Loans?

 In addition, you might have to pay fees, like an origination fee.
-Some lenders have extra charges like draw fees for lines of credit.
-Depending on the loan type and lender, you might also have early payoff penalties.
+Some lenders have extra charges, like draw fees, for lines of credit.
+You might also have early payoff penalties depending on the loan type and lender.

 These business loans also have frequent repayment schedules.
-Small businesses typically have to repay short-term loans on daily or weekly schedules.
+Small businesses typically have to repay short-term loans on a daily or weekly schedule.
+No-doc business loans often come with shorter repayment terms, ranging from 12 weeks to 24 months.

 Pros & Cons